NR4 - Non-Resident Tax Withholding, Remitting, and Reporting - 2016

 Canada's tax treaties with Algeria, Azerbaijan, Brazil, Croatia, Cyprus, Ecuador, Greece, Ireland, Italy, the Philippines, Poland, Portugal (including Azores and Madeira), Romania, Senegal, Slovenia, and Turkey include an exemption from withholding tax for certain pension and similar payments received in the year from Canada.

 The non-resident gives this information and requests the exemption by filing Form NR5, which has to be filed once every 5 years.
-When the request is processed, we will send a letter to the non-resident and the payer(s) stating any payments to which the exemption applies.
-You may not apply the exemption unless you receive written authorization from us.
+When the request is processed, the CRA will send a letter to the non-resident and the payer(s) stating any payments to which the exemption applies.
+You may not apply the exemption unless you receive written authorization from the CRA.

 Rental income from real property in Canada